haleyhorton/drachtio-new-site/docs/api/srf/srf.md

 ```

 ### use ([method], handler)
-Installs sip middleware, optionally invoked only for a specific method type.
+Installs SIP middleware, optionally invoked only for a specific method type.

 | Parameters | Type | Description
 |------------|------|-----------